CSharperMantle/CSharperMantle.github.io/_posts/2025-02-19-you-can-t-eliminate-useless-stack-allocations-in-rust.md

 Is there a way to permanently enable this "move elision"?
 Unfortunately, no. There are many discussions already on Rust forums:

+* ["Remove all unstable placement features" (#48333)](https://github.com/rust-lang/rust/pull/48333): A 2018 pull request that basically rejects candidate placement new RFCs at that time.
-* ["How to create large objects directly in heap"](https://users.rust-lang.org/t/how-to-create-large-objects-directly-in-heap/26405): Same problem in this 2019 post.
-The provided solution is basically "alloc, then do every field construction manually by filling in raw `u8`s."
+* ["How to create large objects directly in heap"](https://users.rust-lang.org/t/how-to-create-large-objects-directly-in-heap/26405): A 2019 Rust Users Forum thread with the same problem.
+The provided solution is basically "alloc, then do every field construction manually by filling in raw bytes."
 This is `unsafe`.
 Also, although it might be feasible for shallow objects, it will be a nightmare for deeper ones like those in my project.
+* ["Will Box::new() make a copy from stack to heap?"](https://stackoverflow.com/questions/77934697/will-boxnew-make-a-copy-from-stack-to-heap): A 2024 StackOverflow question for constructing an large array directly on the heap.
+The accepted answer is essentially the same as the previous one.
-* ["How to boxed struct with large size without stack-overflow?"](https://users.rust-lang.org/t/how-to-boxed-struct-with-large-size-without-stack-overflow/94961): Same question in this 2023 post.
-The solution given is basically the same as above.
+* ["How to boxed struct with large size without stack-overflow?"](https://users.rust-lang.org/t/how-to-boxed-struct-with-large-size-without-stack-overflow/94961): A 2023 Rust Users Forum thread with the same problem.
+The solution given is similar to the previous one.

-Very interestingly, in the latter thread, one guy replied [the following reply](https://users.rust-lang.org/t/how-to-boxed-struct-with-large-size-without-stack-overflow/94961/14):
+Very interestingly, in the last thread, one user "khimru" replied [the following](https://users.rust-lang.org/t/how-to-boxed-struct-with-large-size-without-stack-overflow/94961/14):

 > "khimru" wrote in Jun 2023:
 >